-In 2010, BioGenerator established the initial BioGenerator Labs as an option for companies.
-Today, the Labs are home to over 50 companies with over 200 users.
+In 2010, BioGenerator established the initial BioGenerator Labs in the Cortex Innovation Community as a unique option for startup companies.
+BioGenerator Labs, the first co-working wet lab model in the nation, is now home to a community of over 50 companies with over 200 users.

 Most clients in the BioGenerator Labs are not BioGenerator investment portfolio companies – many are clients of BioGenerator Fundamentals and/or recipients of BioGenerator Grants.
 The Labs overview, details, and history are detailed below.